hamidsta/Protein-propreties-prediction/README.md

 ## Perspective
 I also tested other method for tuning hyperparameters like _optuna_ .
-It might be good to check the litterature about this approach , and see if it actual outperform in term of computation time / accuracy , compare to more regular approach
+It might be good to check the litterature about this approach , and see if it actual outperform in term of computation time / accuracy , other more 'regular' approach